l3af-project/l3af-arch/discussions/prog_repo.md

 Because of the overhead and support requirements of a full build system, it may not be feasible to build the eBPF program source code in the initial version.
-However, we believe this would greatly hinder adoption from both contributors and users.
-Our proposal, therefore, is to have the repository’s initial version include scripts (e.g. Dockerfile for build system images), and steps to build eBPF Programs locally.
+However, we believe not being able to build from source would greatly hinder adoption from both contributors and users.
+Our proposal, therefore, is to have the repository’s initial version include scripts (e.g. Dockerfile for build system images), and steps to build eBPF Programs locally (e.g. for x86_64 platforms).

 ## eBPF Package Repository of the future